Top topics on this page:

 What Are Some Causes of Cerebral Palsy?

-Cerebral palsy occurs when the brain doesn’t develop normally, and/or when a developing brain is damaged.
+Cerebral palsy occurs when the brain doesn’t develop normally and/or when a developing brain is damaged.
 In 85-90% of cases, CP is congenital, meaning the damage occurred during or before the baby’s birth.
-Often the cause of cerebral palsy isn’t known, but it can also be the result of a birth injury caused by medical negligence on the part of doctors or other health care providers.
+Often the cause of cerebral palsy isn’t known, but it can also be the result of a birth injury caused by medical negligence by doctors or other health care providers.

 A study by The Doctors Company of 1,215 pediatric medical malpractice claims found that the most common allegations in claims involving children under 1 month old were: